Teacher - English as a Second Language

 - teach students basic or advanced English language skills

-- teach students individually and in small groups out of the regular classroom, or assist students within normal classroom settings
+- teach students individually and in small groups outside of the regular classroom, or assist students within normal classroom settings

 - diagnose and assess English language competency in students whose first language is a language other than English

-- provide assistance to regular classroom teachers by designing special teaching programs for students with English language difficulties
+- provide assistance to regular classroom teachers by designing special teaching programmes for students with English language difficulties

 - provide advice concerning the community services available to assist students with English language difficulties.